What is music therapy?

 What happens before music therapy?

-Your therapist will evaluate your current abilities before planning out an appropriate
+Your therapist will evaluate your current abilities before planning an appropriate

-therapy program for you.
-You might want to talk about:
+therapy program.
+You might want to talk about the following:

 – Emotional well-being.